 When/Whom to Notify Education or Other Legal Code Board Policy/ Administrative Regulation # Subject II.
-To Certificated Employees (con tinued) To certificated employees Education Code 35171 AR 4115 BP 4315 District regulations related to performance evaluations 30 days before last day of school year for instructional staff, or by June 30 for noninstructional certificated staff, in any year in which employee is evaluated Education Code 44663 AR 4115 Copy of employee's evaluation To a certificated employee with unsatisfactory evaluation, once per year for probationary employee or at least once every other year for permanent employee Education Code 44664 AR 4115 Notice and description of the unsatisfactory performance By May 30, if district issues reemployment notices to certificated employees Education Code 44842 AR 4112.1 Request that the employee notify district of intent to remain in service next year To certificated employees upon employment, and to nonpermanent employees in July of each school year Education Code 44916 AR 4112.1 AR 4121 Employment status and salary To probationary employee, Bby March 15 of employee's second year of employment, in districts that grant permanent status after two years Education Code 44929.21, 44929.23, 44948.5 BP 4116 Whether or not employee is reelected for next school year When certificated employee is subject to disciplinary action for cause, at any time of year or, for charge of unsatisfactory performance, during instructional year Education Code 44934, 44934.1, 44936 BP 4118 AR 4118 Notice of charges, procedures, and employee rights; intent to dismiss or suspend 30 days after notice To certificated employee charged with unprofessional conduct, at least 45 days prior to suspension/ dismissal notice Education Code 44938 BP 4118 Notice of deficiency and opportunity to correct
+To Certificated Employees (con ntinued) To certificated employees Education Code 35171 AR 4115 BP 4315 District regulations related to performance evaluations 30 days before last day of school year for instructional staff, or by June 30 for noninstructional certificated staff, in any year in which employee is evaluated Education Code 44663 AR 4115 Copy of employee's evaluation To a certificated employee with unsatisfactory evaluation, once per year for probationary employee or at least once every other year for permanent employee Education Code 44664 AR 4115 Notice and description of the unsatisfactory performance By May 30, if district issues reemployment notices to certificated employees Education Code 44842 AR 4112.1 Request that the employee notify district of intent to remain in service next year To certificated employees upon employment, and to nonpermanent employees in July of each school year Education Code 44916 AR 4112.1 AR 4121 Employment status and salary To probationary employee, by March 15 Education Code 44929.21, 44929.23, 44948.5 BP 4116 Whether or not employee is reelected for next school year When certificated employee is subject to disciplinary action for cause, at any time of year or, for charge of unsatisfactory performance, during instructional year Education Code 44934, 44934.1, 44936 BP 4118 AR 4118 Notice of charges, procedures, and employee rights; intent to dismiss or suspend 30 days after notice To certificated employee charged with unprofessional conduct, at least 45 days prior to suspension/ dismissal notice Education Code 44938 BP 4118 Notice of deficiency and opportunity to correct

 When/Whom to Notify Education or Other Legal Code Board Policy/ Administrative Regulation # Subject II.
-To Certificated Employees (cor ntinued) To certificated employee charged with unsatisfactory performance, at least 90 days prior to suspension/dismissal notice or prior to last quarter of school year Education Code 44938 BP 4118 Notice of deficiency and opportunity to correct To certificated employee charged with mandatory leave of absence offense, within 10 days of entry of judgment in proceedings Education Code 44940.5 AR 4118 Notice of intent to dismiss 30 days from notice unless employee demands hearing To probationary employees 30 days prior to dismissal during school year, but not later than March 15 for second-year probationary employees Education Code 44948.3 AR 4118 Reasons for dismissal and opportunity to appeal By March 15 when necessary to reduce certificated personnel, with final notice by May 15 Education Code 44949, 44955 BP 4117.3 Reasons for personnel reduction and employees' right to hearing; final notice of Board decision re: termination On or before June 30, to temporary employee who served 75 percent of school year but will be released Education Code 44954 BP 4121 District's decision not to reelect employee for following school year To teacher, when a student engages in or is reasonably suspected of specified acts Education Code 49079 AR 4158 4258 4358 Student has committed specified act that constitutes ground for suspension or expulsion To certificated employee upon change in employment status due to alleged misconduct or while allegation is pending 5 CCR 80303 AR 4117.7 4317.7 Contents of state regulation re: report to Commission on Teacher Credentialing III.
-To Classified Employees To classified employee charged with mandatory leave of absence offense, in merit system district Education Code 44940.5 AR 4218 Notice of intent to dismiss in 30 days
+To Certificated Employees (con tinued) To certificated employee charged with unsatisfactory performance, at least 90 days prior to suspension/dismissal notice or prior to last quarter of school year Education Code 44938 BP 4118 Notice of deficiency and opportunity to correct To certificated employee charged with mandatory leave of absence offense, within 10 days of entry of judgment in proceedings Education Code 44940.5 AR 4118 Notice of intent to dismiss 30 days from notice unless employee demands hearing To probationary employees 30 days prior to dismissal during school year, but not later than March 15 for second-year probationary employees Education Code 44948.3 AR 4118 Reasons for dismissal and opportunity to appeal By March 15 when necessary to reduce certificated personnel, with final notice by May 15 Education Code 44949, 44955 BP 4117.3 Reasons for personnel reduction and employees' right to hearing; final notice of Board decision re: termination On or before June 30, to temporary employee who served 75 percent of school year but will be released Education Code 44954 BP 4121 District's decision not to reelect employee for following school year To teacher, when a student engages in or is reasonably suspected of specified acts Education Code 49079 AR 4158 4258 4358 Student has committed specified act that constitutes ground for suspension or expulsion To certificated employee upon change in employment status due to alleged misconduct or while allegation is pending 5 CCR 80303 AR 4117.7 4317.7 Contents of state regulation re: report to Commission on Teacher Credentialing

+III.
+To Classified Employees